 Hebrew at Kollel

 Students will work their way through a series of 12 units to learn decoding (sounding out Hebrew) and basic translation skills through liturgical vocabulary and excerpted stories from the Torah, Tanakh, and liturgy.
-The decoding curriculum will be followed by an extended liturgical curriculum which draws on the same skills and vocabulary.
+Students who have finished the 12 unit decoding curriculum will begin working on an extended liturgical curriculum that draws on the same skills and vocabulary, and on learning trope (Hebrew cantillation) in preparation for B Mitzvah.

 Hebrew with a 1:1 Tutor

-For students in 3rd grade + who need 1:1 attention, either because of learning needs or because they are close to their B-Mitzvah date, NSP will match students with tutors according to special interests, needs, and availability.
+For students in 3rd grade + who need 1:1 attention, either because of learning needs or because they are close to their B’Mitzvah date, NSP will match students with tutors according to special interests, needs, and availability.
 All tutors will undergo a background check.
 Families will be responsible for coordinating meetings with and paying their tutor.
-Families who register by Sunday, Sept.
-10th can be matched with a tutor by Kollel’s start.
+Please email Liora liora@newsynagogueproject.org to be matched with a tutor.

 Please note that we have fewer in-person tutors than virtual, so tutoring may only be available online.